-“Form 9 application for provisional certificate of registry” can sound very confusing.
+“Form 9 application for a provisional certificate of registry” can sound very confusing.
 When someone first buys a new boat, they usually can’t wait to use it.
 Whether it’s for fun with the family or to get their business off the ground, the last thing anyone wants to do is take more time to do more paperwork.
 They just want to get out on the water.
-Of course, everyone wants to make sure that all the proper vessel registration forms are complete for legal reasons, but taking the boat out is an imperative.
+Of course, everyone wants to make sure that all the proper vessel registration forms are complete for legal reasons, but taking the boat out is imperative.
 What’s great about a provisional certificate for a vessel is that it allows the owner to use the boat earlier.

 Form 9 Application for Provisional Certificate of Registry = Get On the Water Quicker

 Transport Canada created the provisional certificate for a vessel so that a boat owner could use their boat legally without having to wait for all of the paperwork to come back.
 This can be helpful to a boat owner in a wide variety of ways.
 Summer is only but so long.
-No matter how hot it gets in June, July and August, the autumn and winter months are soon to come.
+No matter how hot it gets in June, July, and August, the autumn and winter months are soon to come.
 Through a provisional certificate, a boat owner can take their family out on a boat trip while the weather is still good.
 It gives the kids something to think about when they’re back in school and the weather turns cold.
-A provisional certificate of Canadian registry can be even more important for businesses.
+A provisional certificate of the Canadian registry can be even more important for businesses.
 A business that uses commercial watercraft probably can’t afford to have those boats sitting around not earning money.
 To begin paying back business loans and making money, the provisional certificate for a vessel lets the owner put those boats to work.
 A business that doesn’t have to wait on using its boats can make more money very quickly.

-Even saying “form 9 application for provisional certificate of registry” out loud isn’t easy to do.
-A first time boat owner (or even a veteran) can be bewildered by the language of the form.
+Even saying “form 9 application for a provisional certificate of registry” out loud isn’t easy to do.
+A first-time boat owner (or even a veteran) can be bewildered by the language of the form.
 For example, Figure 1 makes the owner determine whether their boat is a “Monohull Powerboat with Add-on Swim Platform,” “Multihull/Pontoon” or “Inflatable/Rigid Inflatable” and more.
 Beneath that, the vessel registration forms go into a lengthy description that can make things even more confusing.
 Boat owners don’t have to go through that anymore.
-The National Vessel Registry Center Corp. can file a form 9 application for provisional certificate of registry for boaters so that they don’t need to.
+The National Vessel Registry Center Corp. can file a form 9 application for a provisional certificate of registry for boaters so that they don’t need to.
 Instead of getting increasingly frustrated by filling it out, the National Vessel Registry Center Corp. takes care of all the frustrations associated with the form.
 All the boat owners have to worry about then are their boats.
 With a provisional certificate for a vessel, commercial and pleasure boaters can enjoy the water in a hurry, on their terms.